interTwin-eu/itwinai/tutorials/distributed-ml/torch-scaling-test/README.md

 The last command prints to terminal the average epoch time per training configuration and per number of nodes, and it generated scaling test analysis plot, which is saved as `.png` file.
+This command will also create a `.tar.gz` archive of all the analyzed `.csv` files and
+the generated plots, allowing you to easily organize different experiments and reducing the risk of overwriting the logs generated during the scaling test.